 Her works have been exhibited in galleries and festivals in solo and group shows and is in the homes of collectors throughout the country.

 She completed a six month residency at the Hyde Park Art Center ‘THE CENTER PROGRAM’ and received commissions for the Ronald McDonald Houses’ tribute to the Ryder Cup Tournament.
-She exhibited in group shows at Howard Brown Center, Black Clay at Chicago State University, Hyde Park Art Center, Woman Made Gallery, the Woodshop Gallery (Chicago), Noyes Gallery (Evanston), Museum of Science and Industry, South Side Community Art Center, Artopolis at the Merchandise Mart Chicago State University, Cliff Dwellers and numerous other venues.
+She exhibited in group shows, Tall Grass, New Haven Michigan Art Gallery, Contemporary Art Center (Peoria), Howard Brown Center, Black Clay at Chicago State University, Hyde Park Art Center, Woman Made Gallery, the Woodshop Gallery (Chicago), Noyes Gallery (Evanston), Museum of Science and Industry, South Side Community Art Center, Artopolis at the Merchandise Mart Chicago State University, Cliff Dwellers and numerous other venues.

 She has been featured in the film ‘Curators of Dixon’; and ‘Producing Local Color’ – Art Network in Ethnic Chicago’, book by Diane Grams.
 She has been featured in ‘South Shore Current’,and her art has been featured on its’ cover.